 But don’t worry if you can’t decide one way or another because ‘trail’ pedals provide a halfway house between clipless and platform models.
 They marry a mechanical cleat-attachment device with a large pedal body for a ‘best of both worlds’ option.

-The best mountain bike flat pedals
+The best mountain bike pedals in 2019

-Strong, light and cheap: you no longer have to pick just two Russell Burton / Immediate Media
+Strong, light and cheap: you no longer have to pick just two.
+Russell Burton / Immediate Media

 - Large platform with plenty of grip